-There are a variety of classes and combinations for men and women - eight and four-man, coxed and coxless, coxless pairs, doubles and quadruple sculls and single sculls for men and women.
-Athletes include Olympic hopefuls, club rowing crews, school rowing crews and university rowing teams.
+There are a variety of classes and combinations for men and women - eight and four-man, coxed and coxless, coxless pairs, doubles and quadruple sculls, and single sculls for men and women.
+Athletes include Olympic hopefuls, club rowing crews, school rowing crews, and university rowing teams.
 They come from everywhere.
-In recent years, international rowing crews have arrived from Australia, Canada, Croatia, Denmark, France, Poland, the Netherlands, the U.S.A., Germany, the Czech Republic, the Ukraine, South Africa and Great Britain.
+In recent years, international rowing crews have arrived from Australia, Canada, Croatia, Denmark, France, Poland, the Netherlands, the U.S.A., Germany, the Czech Republic, Ukraine, South Africa, and Great Britain.
 Every year more than 100 crews are from overseas.

 How to Watch

 There are two "Enclosures" or viewing areas for watching the race.
 Since the Regatta owns most of the riverbank and parking area on the Oxfordshire side and some of it on the opposite Buckinghamshire side, you really do need to buy a ticket to see the race.